wushilin/kafka_exporter_importer/README.md

 *REPORT_INTERVAL*: Print progress after every *REPORT_INTERVAL* messages had been exported

+*SCHEMAS_OUT*: Write out the associated schemas from the source schema registry.
 You can optionally set the log level of rdkafka by using *LOG_CONF*.

 # To import data